Traffic Signs, Signals & Regulations

 You can obtain information on new traffic signs and pavement markings, and traffic signal options for your neighborhood by contacting the Highway Division at 203-622-7766.
 When installing these devices, the Department of Public Works follows Federal guidelines contained in the Manual on Uniform Traffic Control Devices.

 Requests can be made for a traffic light, traffic sign such as a speed limit or stop sign and traffic lines such as a crosswalk to be installed in your area.
-A written request must be made to the Department of Public Works and must include your name, address, daytime phone number and a detailed description of the concern.
+A written request must be made to the Department of Public Works either via mail or email.
+It must include your name, address, daytime phone number and a detailed description of the concern.
 All letters should be addressed to:

 James W. Michel, Deputy Commissioner

 Reporting a Problem With a Traffic Sign or Signal

 - During business hours, please contact the Highway Division at 203-622-7766.

 After business hours:

 - Traffic sign problems: Please leave a message for the Highway Division at 203-622-7766.